brightsparc/segment/README.md

 ### Background process

-* The segment `Run` method processes destinations on seperate go routines, blocking until the context is done.
+* The segment `Run` method processes destinations on separate go routines, and accepts a context to cancel the process.
-* The firehose `Delivery` process batches up to 500 messages, sending them at every 30 seconds by default.
+* The `Delivery` process attempts to connect to a region + stream, and optionally accepts an endpoint for testing.
+It requires `AWS` credentials to be set, and exit after 3 failed attempts.
+Batches of up to 500 messages at send every 30 seconds by default.

 ### Logging